-You will sit a 105 minute written paper with questions on 8 prescribed set works.
+You will sit a 75 minute written paper with questions on 2 prescribed set works and 6 unfamiliar pieces of music.
 Questions such as these are asked:

-'name the instrument playing the solo'

-'give two musical reasons why you like or dislike this piece of music'
+- 'name the instrument playing the solo' - o 'give two musical reasons why you like or dislike this piece of music'

 To progress to A Level Music at least a grade 6 is required at GCSE in Music and at least Grade 5 or equivalent will be needed on an instrument/singing.

 If you have any questions please see a member of the Music Department and we will be happy to help.